-Over the past 20 years, Congress has established 27 National Heritage Areas (NHAs) to commemorate, conserve, and promote important areas that include natural, scenic, historic, cultural, and recreational resources.
-NHAs are partnerships between the National Park Service (NPS), states, and local communities, where the NPS supports state and local conservation through federal recognition, seed money, and technical assistance.
+Over the past 20 years, Congress has established 27 National Heritage Areas (NHAs) to commemorate, conserve, and promote areas that include important natural, scenic, historic, cultural, and recreational resources.
+NHAs are partnerships among the National Park Service (NPS), states, and local communities, where the NPS supports state and local conservation through federal recognition, seed money, and technical assistance.
 NHAs are not part of the National Park System, where lands are federally owned and managed.
-Rather, lands within heritage areas typically remain in state, local, or private ownership.
-In addition, other heritage areas have been designated by states and local governments and announcements.
-This issue brief focuses on heritage areas designated by Congress, and related issues and legislation.
+Rather, lands within heritage areas typically remain in state, local, or private ownership or a combination thereof.
+Heritage areas have been supported as protecting lands and traditions and promoting tourism and community revitalization, but opposed as potentially costly and possibly leading to federal control over nonfederal lands.
+Other heritage areas have been designated by states and local governments and announcements.
+This report focuses on heritage areas designated by Congress, and related issues and legislation.